amir1376/kotlin-validator/README.md

 ```
 ## Localization
 if your app has support of multiple language
-when building your rules you have to provide `Reason`
+when building your rules ,you have to provide `Reason`
 instead of raw string
 ```kotlin
 object PhoneInvalidReason:SingleReason